-- 2.1 Unless reference is made to specific Programmes of Study, the following paragraph 2 of this Regulation shall relate to Courses on all Programmes of Study. - A course shall consist of a specified number of hours of Student effort, which may include, but is not limited to, the following activities, as appropriate: - 2.2.1 timetabled hours for lectures, asynchronous lectures, tutorials, seminars, workshops, laboratories, studio work and remote delivery. - 2.2.2 project work, dissertations - 2.2.3 private study supervised or otherwise - 2.2.4 all course assessment, including written examinations - 2.2.5 residential periods of lectures, supervised tutorials, seminars, workshops, laboratories or studio work - 2.2.6 self-paced learning materials - 2.2.7 generic, transferable skills training - 2.2.8 research skills training - 2.3 All courses will be specified in a programme structure and shall include learning outcomes, assessment, notional Student effort hours and associated credit for courses and shall be approved by the Senate. - 2.4 A full-time Student shall normally be required to register for and to attend courses leading to 60 credits per semester. - 2.4.1 Notwithstanding the provisions of paragraphs 2.4, 2.8 and 2.11, a full-time Student may be permitted by the Head of their Primary Academic Unit, in consultation with the Head of the Primary Academic Unit offering the course and a Dean, to register for and attend up to a maximum of an additional 20 credits per semester. - 2.5 A Student shall normally be permitted to register for a course only when the pre-requisites for that course have been successfully completed. - 2.6 A Student who has successfully completed a course shall be awarded the credits.
-A Student who is deemed by the examiners to have achieved a performance at Grade F, which is below the minimum acceptable level for the award of credits, shall receive no credits. - A Excellent Exemplary range and depth of attainment of intended learning outcomes, secured by discriminating command of a comprehensive range of relevant materials and analyses, and by deployment of considered judgement relating to key issues, concepts and procedure.
+- 2.1 Unless reference is made to specific Programmes of Study, the following paragraph 2 of this Regulation shall relate to Courses on all Programmes of Study. - 2.2 A course shall consist of a specified number of hours of Student effort, which may include, but is not limited to, the following activities, as appropriate: - 2.2.1 timetabled hours for lectures, asynchronous lectures, tutorials, seminars, workshops, laboratories, studio work and remote delivery. - 2.2.2 project work, dissertations - 2.2.3 private study supervised or otherwise - 2.2.4 all course assessment, including written examinations - 2.2.5 residential periods of lectures, supervised tutorials, seminars, workshops, laboratories or studio work - 2.2.6 self-paced learning materials - 2.2.7 generic, transferable skills training - 2.2.8 research skills training - 2.3 All courses will be specified in a programme structure and shall include learning outcomes, assessment, notional Student effort hours and associated credit for courses and shall be approved by the Senate. - 2.4 A full-time Student shall normally be required to register for and to attend courses leading to 60 credits per semester. - 2.4.1 Notwithstanding the provisions of paragraphs 2.4, 2.8 and 2.11, a full-time Student may be permitted by the Head of their Primary Academic Unit, in consultation with the Head of the Primary Academic Unit offering the course and a Dean, to register for and attend up to a maximum of an additional 20 credits per semester. - 2.5 A Student shall normally be permitted to register for a course only when the pre-requisites for that course have been successfully completed. - 2.6 A Student who has successfully completed a course shall be awarded the credits.
+A Student who is deemed by the examiners to have achieved a performance at Grade F, which is below the minimum acceptable level for the award of credits, shall receive no credits. - A Excellent Exemplary range and depth of attainment of intended learning outcomes, secured by discriminating command of a comprehensive range of relevant materials and analyses, and by deployment of considered judgement relating to key issues, concepts and procedure. - B Very Good Conclusive attainment of virtually all intended learning outcomes, clearly grounded on a close familiarity with a wide range of supporting evidence, constructively utilised to reveal appreciable depth of understanding.